zerothi/sisl/docs/installation.rst

 sisl may be installed using the regular `setup.py` script.
 Ensure the required dependencies are installed before proceeding with the manual installation (without `numpy`_ installed a spurious error message will appear).
-The dependencies may be installed using this :code:`pip3` command:
+The dependencies may be installed using this :code:`pip` module:

 .. code-block:: bash

-   pip3 install -r requirements.txt
+   python3 -m pip install -r requirements.txt

 Simply download the release tar from `this page <gh-releases_>`_, or clone